Inclusion Yukon Respite List

 Interested in being a Respite worker?

 Providing Respite Care can be a great way to connect with the community and give valued experiences to clients and their caregivers.
 Whether you are looking for part-time work or looking to find multiple contracts, we will do our best to match you with intakes that will work for your schedule.
 Most of the contracts are for evenings and weekends, but we also get requests for care during the day, the week, for summer camps, and even overnight stays.
 Caregivers are looking for a break, and even a few hours a week of respite can make a difference.
-If you are interested in applying to the respite program, please send a cover letter and resume to meriya@inclusionyukon.org and reuben@inclusionyukon.org and/or give our office a call at 867-667-4606 and ask about our Respite Program.
+If you are interested in applying to the respite program, please send a cover letter and resume to reuben@inclusionyukon.org and/or give our office a call at 867-667-4606 and ask about our Respite Program.

 This program is possible because of funding from the Yukon Government.